-The autoselect mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on DQ7-DQ0.
+The autoselect mode provides manufacturer and device identification, and sector group protection verification, through identifier codes output on DQ7-DQ0.
 This mode is primarily intended for programming equipment to automatically match a device to be programmed with its corresponding programming algorithm.
 However, the autoselect codes can also be accessed in-system through the command register.

 When using programming equipment, the autoselect mode requires V{ID} (11.5 V to 12.5 V) on address pin A9.
-Address pins A6, A1, and A0 must be as shown in Autoselect Codes (High Voltage Method) table.
-In addition, when verifying sector protection, the sector address must appear on the appropriate highest order address bits.
-Refer to the corresponding Sector Address Tables.
-The Command Definitions table shows the remaining address bits that are don't care.
+Address pins A6, A1, and A0 must be as shown in Table 3.
+In addition, when verifying sector group protection, the sector group address must appear on the appropriate highest order address bits (see Table 4).
+Table 3 also shows the remaining address bits that are don't care.
 When all necessary bits have been set as required, the programming equipment may then read the corresponding identifier code on DQ7-DQ0.

-To access the autoselect codes in-system, the host system can issue the autoselect command via the command register, as shown in the Command Definitions table.
-This method does not require V{ID} .
-See "Command Definitions" for details on using the autoselect mode.
+To access the autoselect codes in-system, the host system can issue the autoselect command via the command register, as shown in Table 5.
+This method does not require $V{\rm ID}$ on an address line.
+Refer to the Autoselect Command Sequence section for more information.